Free outdoor gym equipment

 The benches are great for sit-ups and crunches: lie down, hook your feet under the bars, and then lift your torso up by engaging your abdominal muscles.

 Use the oblique machines to strengthen the sides of your core by rotating your feet.
-Start with two sets of 15 and build up to 4 sets.
+Start with two sets of 15 and build up to four sets.

 Leg press machine: